kent-map/kent/projects/dover-at-night/README.md

 In a later ballad, _Ned of Dover_ (1800), Nancy who is being wooed by a 'jovial British tar' on Dover beach tells him that although she loves jolly sailors they do have a habit of letting women down, leaving them "broken-hearted".
 When the boatswain bawls the signal to hove to, Nancy sheds a soft tear and hopes that Ned will be protected from danger.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/46/Thomas_Girtin_-_Dover_-_Google_Art_Project.jpg" label="Dover c. late 18th century" attribution="Thomas Girtin, Public domain, via Wikimedia Commons">

 During the Romantic period, authors such as Mary Shelley and Mary Wollstencraft, visited Dover en route to France.
-You can hear more about these in Dr Susan Civale's talk [A “dirty place”?
-Women Writing about Dover during the Romantic Period.](https://youtu.be/rL6fogIuRVQ?si=CHbNLTLy_eVMMfCD)
+You can hear more about these in Dr Susan Civale's talk [A “dirty place”?](https://youtu.be/rL6fogIuRVQ?si=CHbNLTLy_eVMMfCD)

 Travel and misadventures are also themes with the port and local ale houses providing a backdrop to several stories.
 Philip Thicknesse who published his _Useful Hints to those who Travel into France or Flanders, by way of Dover, Margate and Ostend_ in 1782 wrote 'It was my fate to be obliged to stay at Dover a compleat month, which gave me an opportunity of removing some prejudices, generally conceived againit that ancient city ; for I found at Mrs. Belcher's, the City of London, every thing that was good, and nothing like imposition ; and there are besides other good inns ; I found likewise a few people who were not only agreeable, but worthy of esteem and friendship.'
 <br><br>
 The City of London was run by Sophia Belchier as a Tavern, Inn, and Coffee-house on the Quay.
 It offered a large assortment of all kinds of liquors 'for the Accommodation of those who may favour her with their Commands' and offered 'a prospect of the Harbour, Castle and Sea'.
 [Kentish Gazette, 20 December, 1780; Kentish Gazette, 9 May, 1781.]

 The play _Ways and Means; or a Trip to Dover: A Comedy in Three Acts_ printed in 1788, is set at The Ship, 'the oldest and best' inn in Dover,  where Mrs Peery is begging her husband to wake up and serve the rush of customers who are ringing the bar-bell: 'Sea and land cargoes and carriages, Four sea-sick gentlemen, from Calais; and four ladies, just step out of the Mail Coach'.
 The ladies complain that the mail coach is 'the worst conveyance in the world' as it 'squeezes four people together like two double letters'.
 [Charles Dickens](/dickens/dickens-dover/) stayed at the Ship Hotel for three days in the spring of 1856, while working on _Little Dorrit._

+David Whitelaw's _Man on the Dover Road_ (1792)

 Author and Journalist, [George Augustus Sala](/19c/19c-sala-biography) arrived in Dover 'bag and baggage' in 1840.
 <param ve-image url="https://stor.artstor.org/stor/1f7f1801-76e2-4b52-8fa1-996e0d735573" label="Snargate Street c.
 1830" attribution="Drawn by G. Shepherd">